wilhmhkm/Airbnb_Market_Analysis_Tableau/README.md

 ## 🚀 Data Processing Steps

-### 1. Data Collection & Preparation
-- Imported Airbnb dataset including:
-  - Listings (property details)
-  - Calendar (pricing & availability)
-  - Reviews (customer feedback)
-- Merged multiple CSV files into a single Excel file
+I start by importing the Airbnb dataset, which includes listings for property details, calendar data for pricing and availability, and reviews for customer feedback.
+I then consolidate multiple CSV files into a single Excel file to create a unified working dataset.

-### 2. Data Understanding
-- Key fields identified:
-  - Location: Zip code, latitude, longitude
-  - Financials: Price, fees
-  - Property attributes: Bedrooms, bathrooms
-- Removed irrelevant columns

-### 3. Data Modeling (Joins)
-- Joined datasets using:
-  - `Listings.id = Calendar.listing_id`
-  - `Listings.id = Reviews.listing_id`
-- Validated joins to ensure accuracy
-- Removed unused tables (e.g., Reviews) to improve performance

-### 4. Data Cleaning & Optimization
-- Filtered dataset to **2016 only**
-- Removed:
-  - Null values
-  - Invalid entries (e.g., 0 bedrooms)
-- Reduced dataset size to fit Tableau limits

-### 5. Feature Engineering
-- Converted numerical fields (e.g., bedrooms) into categorical dimensions
-- Created calculated metrics:
-  - Average price
-  - Distinct listing count

-### 6. Data Visualization
-Built 5 key visualizations:
-1. Average Price by Zip Code (Bar Chart)
-2. Price Distribution Map (Geographical View)
-3. Revenue Trend Over Time (Time Series)
-4. Average Price by Bedroom Count
-5. Listing Count by Bedroom Count

-### 7. Dashboard Creation
-- Combined all visualizations into a single dashboard
-- Enabled interactive filtering
-- Structured layout for storytelling and clarity
+Next, I identify the key fields that matter for analysis.
+This includes location data such as zip code and coordinates, financial metrics like price and fees, and property attributes such as bedrooms and bathrooms.
+I also remove irrelevant columns to keep the dataset focused and efficient.

+I join the datasets using Listings.id with Calendar.listing_id and Reviews.listing_id.
+After validating the joins to ensure accuracy, I remove unused tables like Reviews to improve performance and keep the model clean.

+I filter the dataset to focus on 2016 data only to maintain consistency.
+I remove null values and invalid entries such as listings with zero bedrooms.
+I also reduce the dataset size so it performs efficiently within Tableau.

+I convert numerical fields like bedrooms into categorical dimensions to make analysis more intuitive.
+I also create calculated metrics such as average price and distinct listing count to support deeper insights.

+I build five key visualizations to answer core business questions.
+These include average price by zip code, a geographical price distribution map, revenue trends over time, average price by bedroom count, and listing count by bedroom count.

+Finally, I bring everything together into a single interactive dashboard.
+I enable filtering for better user control and structure the layout to guide the viewer through a clear, logical story.

 ---

 ## 📊 Key Insights

-### 📍 Location Matters
-- Certain zip codes (e.g., 98134) show significantly higher average prices
-- High-value areas are geographically clustered

-### 📅 Strong Seasonality
-- Peak revenue periods:
-  - Summer months
-  - Year-end holidays
-- Low demand observed in early-year months (Jan–Feb)

-### 🏠 Bedrooms Drive Pricing
-- Larger properties (5–6 bedrooms) command higher prices
-- Smaller units dominate supply but yield lower revenue per listing

-### ⚔️ Market Competition
-- High competition:
-  - 1-bedroom listings
-- Low competition:
-  - 4–6 bedroom listings

-### 💰 Revenue vs Volume Trade-off
-- Smaller units:
-  - High volume, lower pricing
-- Larger homes:
-  - Lower volume, higher profitability
+From the analysis, I find that certain zip codes such as 98134 consistently show higher average prices, and these high-value areas tend to cluster geographically, indicating strong location-based demand.

+I observe clear seasonality trends, with peak revenue occurring during the summer months and year-end holidays.
+In contrast, demand drops noticeably in the early months of the year, particularly January and February.

+Larger properties with five to six bedrooms command significantly higher prices.
+However, smaller units dominate the market supply, even though they generate lower revenue per listing.

+Competition is highest in the one-bedroom segment, where listings are heavily concentrated.
+In contrast, four to six bedroom properties face much lower competition.

+There is a clear trade-off in the market.
+Smaller units offer higher volume but lower pricing, while larger homes have lower volume but deliver stronger profitability per listing.

 ---

 ## 💡 Recommendations

-### 1. Invest in High-Value Locations
-Focus on zip codes with high average prices and strong demand.
+I focus on zip codes with consistently high average prices and strong demand signals, as these areas offer better returns.

-### 2. Target Larger Properties
-Invest in 4–6 bedroom homes to maximize pricing power and reduce competition.

-### 3. Optimize Rental Timing
-List properties during peak seasons:
-- Summer
-- Year-end holidays

-### 4. Avoid Oversaturated Segments
-Reduce focus on highly competitive 1-bedroom listings.

-### 5. Expand Future Analysis
-Enhance insights by including:
-- Customer reviews and ratings
-- Occupancy rates
-- Pricing strategies (weekly/monthly)
+I prioritize four to six bedroom homes, where pricing power is stronger and competition is lower, creating a more favorable investment position.

+I align listing strategies with peak demand periods, particularly during the summer and year-end holidays, to maximize revenue potential.

+I reduce exposure to highly competitive segments such as one-bedroom listings, where differentiation and pricing power are limited.

+To deepen the analysis further, I would incorporate additional factors such as customer reviews and ratings, occupancy rates, and more advanced pricing strategies like weekly and monthly optimization.